NServiceBusExtensions/NServiceBus.HandlerOrdering/README.md

 ## Existing approach

-The current approach to ordering handlers is using [ISpecifyMessageHandlerOrdering](http://support.nservicebus.com/customer/portal/articles/862397-how-do-i-specify-the-order-in-which-handlers-are-invoked)
+The current approach to ordering handlers can be seen here [How to Specify the Order in which Handlers Are Invoked?](http://particular.net/articles/how-do-i-specify-the-order-in-which-handlers-are-invoked).

+For example:

 ### Using `ISpecifyMessageHandlerOrdering`

     public class EndpointConfig : ISpecifyMessageHandlerOrdering
     {